1983 Nauruan parliamentary election: Results

+By constituency

 Aftermath

 Following the elections, DeRoburt was re-elected president.
 He appointed long-term ally Buraro Detudamo as Minister for Works and Communications and Minister Assisting the President, and three former opponents to the other positions; Kenas Aroi as Minister for Finance, Bernard Dowiyogo as Minister for Justice and Lawrence Stephen as Minister for Education and Health.

+Two MPs died in the session following the 1983 election.
+On 18 April 1984, Joseph Detsimea Audoa died, triggering a by-election in the Yaren Constituency.
+The by-election held on 26 May resulted in the election of Anthony Kododo Audoa.
+In the Meneng Constituency, James Ategan Bop died on 12 July 1984.
+In the by-election on 25 August, Parcelle Bop was elected as his successor.